nicolerg/format_refseq/README.md

 # Make curated database of RefSeq microbial species
-This pipeline is designed to collapse microbic genomic sequences from the RefSeq database at the species level.
+This pipeline is designed to collapse microbial genomic sequences from the RefSeq database at the species level.

 From the RefSeq documentation:
 >The NCBI Reference Sequence Project (RefSeq) is an effort to provide the